weapons-and-armor

 The Roman Battle Sequence

-- Approach: Soldiers carry two pila in left hand, shield on left arm, gladius on right hip.
-The sight of disciplined cohorts advancing silently was intimidating.
+- Approach: Soldiers carried two pila in the left hand, shield on the left arm, gladius on the right hip.
+The sight of disciplined cohorts advancing silently was intimidating, the measured step and unbroken line signaling professional confidence.

-- First pilum volley (20–30 m): Light pila cause casualties and disorder.
+- First pilum volley (20–30 meters): Light pila caused casualties and disorder, forcing the enemy to react defensively.

 Production, Logistics, and Economic Impact